nginx/unit-docs/source/troubleshooting.rst

 Logging
 *******

-Unit maintains a single general-purpose log for diagnostics and troubleshooting (not to be confused with the :ref:`access log <configuration-access-log>`).
+Unit maintains a single general-purpose :nxt_term:`log <A system-wide log for runtime messaging, usually found at /var/log/unit.log>` for diagnostics and troubleshooting (not to be confused with the :ref:`access log
-To find out its default location in your Unit installation:
+<configuration-access-log>`).
+To find out its default location in your Unit
+installation:

 .. code-block:: console